-2016 digital business models in logistics
+2016 logistics study on digital business models

 As the unassuming container celebrates its 50th birthday, a new revolution in the logistics sector is imminent.
 The 2016 logistics study on digital business models by Roland Berger shows an early start is essential to prepare for the digital age.
 With study results drawn from the responses of 300 logistics companies and service providers across 19 countries, extensive insight can be gleaned from this exclusive report.
 Digitization is already making its presence known.
 This is confirmed by a resounding 95 percent of survey participants.